Menu

 8. Puruliya, West Bengal

-If you want a change ,you can opt for a tribal flavour of Holi in the tribal district of West Bengal.
+If you want a change, you can opt for a tribal flavour of Holi in the tribal district of West Bengal.
 Basant Utsav is celebrated in 3rd day long festival.
-The special attractions include the Chhou dance, the Natua dance, the Darbari Jhumur and the songs of the wandering folk baul singers.
-Carnival like ambiance is created by the drums beats accompanied by the acrobatic stunts.
+The special attractions include the Chhou dance, the Natua dance, the Darbari Jhumur, and the songs of the wandering folk baul singers.
+A carnival-like ambiance is created by the drum beats accompanied by the acrobatic stunts.

 9. Jaipur, Rajasthan

-Due to the pressurization of some Animal Welfare group the event has not been held since 2012.
+Due to the pressure from some Animal Welfare groups, the event has not been held since 2012.

 You may try Eliholi or some private parties for your Holi enjoyment.

-Want to participate in royal celebration of holi in Jaipur and confuse how to reach Jaipur, take the luxury tour packages.
+Want to participate in the royal celebration of Holi in Jaipur and confused about how to reach Jaipur?
+Take the luxury tour packages.

 10. Mumbai, Maharashtra

-The megacity Mumbai, celebrates holi in its own signature style with matki phor as its main event.
+The megacity of Mumbai celebrates Holi in its signature style with matki phor as its main event.
 Coupling the age-old traditions with modern fun can really be interesting.

-Going by the naughty gimmicks of Lord Krishna, the boys assume themselves as the gual baal and form a huge human pyramid around the coloured pots of makhan, milk and colored water.
+Going by the naughty gimmicks of Lord Krishna, the boys assume themselves as the gual baal and form a huge human pyramid around the coloured pots of makhan, milk, and colored water.
 One among them climbs up the pyramid as the Lord did to steal makhan from the market to conquer them.
-Spraying of colours, food, dance, bollywood music follows.
+Spraying of colours, food, dance, and Bollywood music follows.

 So, lets drown ourselves in the divine love of Radha Krishna and sing “ aaysi hori kabahu na kheli, kabahu na yuu Rang daari …. “